mgurov/mposter/README.md

 ## --stop-on-initial-error 1

 A number of initial calls failed to abort the run.
-No effect whatsover after receving a HTTP 2xx response.
+No effect whatsoever after receiving a HTTP 2xx response.

 ## --stop-on-error 0

-If set to a number different from 0 would stop the run upon receiving a given number of consequitive call failures.
+If set to a number different from 0 would stop the run upon receiving a given number of consecutive call failures.

 ## --stop-on-http-code 4xx